mcamara/laravel-localization/README.md

 ### Recommendations

 ***1.***: It is **strongly** recommended to use a [redirecting middleware](#redirect-middleware).
+Urls without locale should only be used to determine browser/default locale and to redirect to the [localized url](#localized-urls).
 Otherwise, when search engine robots crawl for example `http://url-to-laravel/test` they may get different language content for each visit.
 Also having multiple urls for the same content creates a SEO duplicate-content issue.

-***2.***: It is **strongly** recommended to localize all of your links, even if you use a redirect middleware.
+***2.***: It is **strongly** recommended to [localize your links](#localized-urls), even if you use a redirect middleware.
 Otherwise, you will cause at least one redirect each time a user clicks on a link.
-Also, any action url from a post form must be localized, otherwise you will run into many [issues]().
+Also, any action url from a post form must be localized, to prevent that it gets redirected to a get request.

 ### Redirect Middleware

-The packages ships with useful middleware.
-The behavior depends on the settings of `hideDefaultLocaleInURL` and `useAcceptLanguageHeader` in `config/laravellocalization.php`:
+The following redirection middleware depends on the settings of `hideDefaultLocaleInURL` and `useAcceptLanguageHeader` in `config/laravellocalization.php`:

 #### LocaleSessionRedirect